Mailman (City Letter Carrier)

 What do you think of mail in votes?

-Asked by Mario Kart Wii underated about 5 years ago
+Asked by Mario Kart Wii underated over 5 years ago

 I am copying and pasting my reply to another post of the same subject.
 Thanks for your inquiry.